mochi-hpc-experiments/python-io-pipeline-bench/README.md

 The underlying benchmark code is in `io-pipeline-bench.py`.
 You can look at `run-all-basic.sh` to see examples of how to invoke it in different configurations.

-## Notes on pipelining methods
+## Notes on concurrent pipelining methods

-Each implementation is embarrassingly parallely; N copies of a pipeline work to relay data from a mock recv function, to a mock compute function, to a write function that stores the files on disk.
-Each pipeline writes to a separate file to prevent file contention from skewing the results.

 ### Sequential